marlonbarrios/duets-in-latent-space/README.md

 -.
 Unfinished Fridays @ Berlin Lake Studios February 23rd 2024.

-It can be adapted to be presented as installation-performances, installations, online apps and as line and online lecture-performance.
+It can be adapted to be presented as installation-performances, installations, online apps and as in-person and online lecture-performance.

-## Nodes
+## Nodes or Vignetes

 ### Hyper-elements in Latent Space
 - **Model:** Stable Diffusion XL